shambhavgo/Multi-Category-Graph-Image-Classification/README.md

 ### Data Set Used:
 vis10cat.txt : 2223 URLs in 10 categories <br> A tab-delimited file with each line giving the category and then the URL of an image.

-Note: The data given in vis10cat.txt after downloading and removing corrupted file was only 759 as many links were not working and some files were corrupted.
+Note: The data given in vis10cat.txt after downloading and removing corrupted file was only 759 as many links were not working and some files were corrupted.<br>
-Hence after the training the model on that dataset, model was over fitting.
+Hence after the training the model on that dataset, model was over fitting.<br>
-That data is in a folder named “vis10cat Data”.
+That data is in a folder named “vis10cat Data”.<br>
-So, in order to train our model in a better way I scraped some data from Google Images one by one using the code given in the file “graphextr.py”.
+So, in order to train our model in a better way I scraped some data from Google Images one by one using the code given in the file “graphextr.py”.<br>
-That data is in a folder named “Scraped Data”.
+That data is in a folder named “Scraped Data”.<br>

-Master folder containing both the data mixed is named “Plot_Data” having 2864 images to be exact.
+Master folder containing both the data mixed is named “Plot_Data” having 2864 images to be exact.<br><br>

 To run the file,
 1. Upload the Jupyter Notebook to your Google Collab.